Structure of spaces with Bakry-\'Emery Ricci curvature bounded below: A splitting theorem

 \begin{proof} For simplicity, we denote the terms on the right-hand side of (\ref{c0-h}), (\ref{h-gradient}) and (\ref{hessian-integral}) in Lemma \ref{harmonic-estimate} by $\delta=\delta(\epsilon,\frac{1}{R})$.
 Define a map $u$ on $B_p(1)$ by $u(q)=(x_q,h^+(q))$, where $x_q$ is the nearest point to $q$ in $X$.
 We are going to prove that $u$ is a $\Psi(1/R,\epsilon; A)$ Gormov-Hausdorff approximation.
 Since $|\nabla h^{+}|\leq c=c(A)$ in $B_p(\frac{1}{2})$,

 where $\eta$ is an appropriate small number and it will be determined late.
-We call the area of $h^{+}(q)<-c\eta$ the upper region, $h^{+}(q)>c\eta$ the lower region and the rest the middle region, respectively.
+We call the area of $h^{+}(q)<-c\eta$ the upper region, the area of $h^{+}(q)>c\eta$ the lower region and the rest the middle region, respectively.